Close Menu

 Students with ADHD may qualify for special education under the Individuals with Disabilities Education Act or for a Section 504 plan under the Rehabilitation Act of 1973.

 Children with ADHD can benefit from a tutor.
 They can also benefit from learning study skills and teaching techniques.
-Find out more about SSI benefits here.
-Also, find out more about children’s disability benefits here.
+Find out more about SSI benefits.
+Also, find out more about SSI benefits for children.

-Over 10 million adults have attention-deficit/hyperactivity disorder.
-ADHD may be associated with depression, mood or conduct issues and substance abuse.
+Over 10 million adults have ADHD.
+ADHD can occur along with anxiety, mood or conduct issues and drug or alcohol abuse.
 Adults with ADHD often experience trouble at work because of their ADHD symptoms.

 For example, you may have poor performance at work or struggle to finish projects.
 Likewise, you may have trouble getting along with other workers and your boss.
 You may even have trouble dealing with customers or the public on the job.